 The length of the anchor line is dependent on the depth of the water and the prevailing conditions.

-- Keeps bow facing into wind and waves. - A sea anchor or drogue will not hold your vessel fast, so if using a sea anchor you must also carry an approved type.
+- A sea anchor or droque will not hold your vessel fast, so if using a sea anchor you must also carry an approved type.

 Consider the following points in selecting the line.